HSLUDEM/DEM_Documentation/docs/source/how_to_use_the_model/input_configuration.rst

 Model Input - Configuration Files
 =================================

-Configuration files are provided to the model in YAML format and must be located in the ``config/input_files`` directory.
+Configuration files specify the simulation settings (e.g., included buildings, temporal scope, output variables) and define the energy system configuration (e.g., scenarios, technologies, selected year).
+They are provided to the model in YAML format and must be located in the ``config/input_files`` directory.
 The only file required is ``simluation.yaml``.
 For the other files, only parameters that deviate from the default values need to be specified.
 If no configuration files are provided other than ``simluation.yaml``, the model will run entirely using its built-in standard values (see tables below).

 Required configuration file: